JTGA/Tech-Trivia/README.md

 - An MVP that consists of a working game
 - An MVP that is functional, but not necessarily perfect or beautiful
 - An MVP that consists of a well planned, thought–out project that is well organized
+- An MVP that functions as a one player game
+- An MVP that functions as a two player game

 ###5.
 Technologies